 I made a double batch of tapenade to have on hand when we sailed from Langkawi to Phuket.
 As we were island hopping, we were often at our destination in time for lunch.
 Our lunches, for this trip, consisted of Chinese tea eggs, salami, smoked duck, pickled vegetables, tomato, cucumber, cheese, crackers etc…. and this yummy tapenade!
+(Did you know we live on a boat?)

 I love the saltiness of tapenade… it has all my favourite ingredients in this one little dish.
 I keep my tapenade a little chunky.
-Of course you can puree it to make it more spreadable.
+Of course, you can puree it to make it more spreadable.

 2 jars of pitted black olives (345g jars – drained weight about 170g)